 Products that meet these requirements can be marked with a logo to show their compliance, but no longer enjoy free movement across participating countries as the UKCA mark is not recognised by the EU27 member nations.
 The European Commission has referred to CE marking as a “European Passport” for products.

 The letters are the abbreviation of Conformité Européene, which means “European Conformity”.
 Originally, the term used was actually “EC marking”, to match the French phrase, but “CE marking” is now used in all official documentation.
-The UKCA mark is an abbreviation for UK Conformity Assessed.
+The UKCA mark is an abbreviation for UK Conformity Assessment.

 Directives are legal acts of the European Union.
 They require member states to achieve a specific result but do not state the means of achieving it.